NIHON KOHDEN Life Scope Smart Cable System (AUG 1998)

 The AE-918P Neuro unit and recorder module are examples that cannot make use of the yellow MULTI sockets

-The MULTI PARAMETER UNIT is an official term found in the service manual
+The MULTI-PARAMETER UNIT is an official term found in the service manuals

 The Saturn module, together with two satellite boxes adding 4 channels of IBP to the Saturn module is shown below.
 The four MULTI-parameter sockets on the satellite boxes can also access the MPU of the Saturn module.
 Together, six IBP channels and six shared-use MULTI-parameter sockets are available to the users.